The best yurts near Seaside

 100%

-We only book one group at a time so whether you are a couple or a large group, you get the whole place privately to yourself.
-Our home is a short distance away in case you need anything.
+Please note we only book one group at a time so whether you are a couple or a large group, you get the whole place privately to yourself.
+Our home is nearby on the land in case you need anything.
 Located an hour drive from the bay area, Camp Cruz is a year-round glamping retreat in the redwoods ideal for people who want a private outdoor getaway in the forest without giving up basic living comforts.
-It is a perfect destination to unwind, recharge, and create special memories in nature.
-We are also only 30 minutes from Monterey/Santa Cruz for guests who want to enjoy the coastal cities.
-We offer guests 2 private bedrooms: the Raven’s Nest (an aircrete dome) and/or the Owl’s Nest (a yurt).
-More guests are welcome if you bring your own camping tents.
+It's a perfect destination to unwind, recharge, and create special memories in nature.
+We are also only 30 minutes from Monterey/Santa Cruz for guests who want to enjoy the beaches and coastal cities.
+We offer guests 2 private bedrooms: the Raven’s Nest (an aircrete dome) and the Owl’s Nest (a yurt).
+Larger groups are welcome if you bring your own camping tents.
 There is a fully equipped covered kitchen with stove, fridge, barbecue grill, electric coffee maker, tables and chairs, and more.
 The kitchen also has a ping pong table.
 There is also a large geodome furnished as a game room with couches, a lounge area, pool table, foosball table, a stereo, games, and music equipment.
 There are clean composting toilets, hot showers, a propane fire pit, heaters for the cold, a hammock bungalow, a meditation pagoda, a deck overlooking a creek, and disc golf baskets.
-With a fair balance of sunlight and shade, we have a garden, some outdoor play equipment, and lots of open space to spread out and relax.
+With a fair balance of sunlight and shade, we have a garden, outdoor play equipment, and lots of open space to spread out and relax.
 Free wifi is available.
-We run a nonprofit outdoor education camp for underprivileged youth, and your stay supports our work.
+We run a nonprofit outdoor education camp for underprivileged youth, so your stay supports our work to get youth outdoors.
 Winter lodging....
 It can get seasonably cold in the Santa Cruz Mountains during the winter.
 If visiting in the winter, rest assured we have everything covered to enjoy your stay.
 We have propane heaters in all main spaces for your comfort.
 If the power goes out, we have a standby generator that will power up camp provided we are home to turn it on.
 We have a woodstoves in the Owl's Nest and Eagle's Nest.
 We provide a fire starter log for each woodstove for each night of your stay, and guests are responsible for bringing firewood to keep the woodstoves going for continued warmth throughout each evening.

 Pets